xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_9.md

 4. Draft/Skeleton of the research ideas and proposal

 ## Meeting Agenda
-1. Go through the proposal skeleton (Introduction&Background; Hypothesis; Experimental aims) and ask Evelyn for suggestions
+1. (Suppose to take most of the meeting time?)Go through the proposal skeleton (Introduction&Background; Hypothesis; Experimental aims) and ask Evelyn for suggestions
 2. Q and A:
    - For introduction, how much details should we include about UC and CD microbiota?
 Do we need to include how species are different or more general trend?
    - In terms of literature review: Do we have a least numbers of papers that need to be included in the literature review (I looked through the example proposal, which seems like they didn't include many papers for that section)?
-3.

 ## Meeting Notes